Asashou/notes/01_Python_basics/01_Python_basics.md

         - `-` - last used directory, i.e. `cd -` changes to last directory
     - up/down arrow keys to access recently used commands
     - quickly view file contents using `cat filename`
-    - save text output of a command to file using redirection:
+    - save text output of a command to a file using redirection:
         - `ls -al > file_list.txt` - save detailed directory info to file
         - `cat > shopping_list.txt`
             - start typing, Ctrl+D on a blank line to finish writing to file
         - redirection `>` overwrites any existing file!
         - append to a file with `cat >>`, e.g. `cat >> shopping_list.txt`

+# Exercises
+1. Launch a terminal, `cd` to your home `~` or `~\Desktop` and list its contents.
+2. Make a directory called `tempdir`.
+Check that it shows up when you re-list the contents of the current directory.
+3. `cd` to your new `tempdir`.
+Use `pwd` to ensure you're in the right folder
+4. Make an empty file called `test.txt`.
+Check that it shows up when re-list the contents of the current directory.
+5.
+5. Save a detailed listing of the current directory to a file called `tempdir_list.txt`
+6. `cd` back to the parent directory, and remove your `tempdir`

+## Python basics

 - python interpreter
     - interpreted vs compiled languages
     - type `python` at the command line, type `exit()` or hit `Ctrl+D` to exit